WWE News: CM Punk Pays Tribute To John Cena With Heartwarming Tweet

 CM Punk and John Cena were rivals in WWE, but their feud doesn’t extend to the outside of the ring.
 Punk took to Twitter on Friday to pay tribute to the legendary superstar, thanking him for their classic match at Money in the Bank 2011.

-The tweet saw Punk reminisce about the historic match, which remains one of the few WWE bouts in recent memory to receive a five-star rating from Dave Meltzer.
-Punk clearly has fond memories of the showdown, and he made sure to show his respect for everyone involved.
+The tweet saw Punk reminisce about the historic match, which remains one of the few of the promotion’s bouts in recent history to receive a five-star rating from Dave Meltzer.
+The former superstar clearly has fond memories of the showdown, and he made sure to show his respect for everyone involved.

 “I did a thing nine years ago.
 Couldn’t have done it without @JohnCena, @WWEArmstrong and most importantly the fans.
 That crowd, that atmosphere is something I’ll never forget.
 Thank you all.”